Sunday, August 28, 2011

 Westbound PL mast signals at CP-HUNT.

-There is an AHB grade crossing within interlocking limits.
+There is a grade crossing within interlocking limits.

 A triplet of PL masts guards eastbound movements through CP-HUNT.